ilong4rennes/review-app/README.md

 ---

 This completes the setup for Review-Master.
-Enjoy exploring your Yelp-like web application!